deperr/aap-demos-personal/README.md

 # Demo Patching Ansible Project

+A lot of these playbooks are shamelessly lifted from [Ansible Product Demos](https://github.com/ansible/product-demos/tree/main).

 ## Included content/ Directory Structure

 The directory structure follows best practices recommended by the Ansible